United Auto Workers: Background and founding

-William Green, president of the American Federation of Labor, presents Francis J. Dillon with the international charter establishing the United Automobile Workers of America in Detroit, Michigan.
+William Green, president of the American Federation of Labor (right), presents Francis J. Dillon with the international charter establishing the United Automobile Workers of America in Detroit, Michigan.
 August 27, 1935.

 The UAW was born out of an organizing drive by the American Federation of Labor (AFL).
 The AFL had traditionally focused on organizing skilled workers practicing specific trades, an approach known as craft unionism.
 Because most automobile workers were not skilled, as of the early 1930s, they were largely not unionized.
 This changed following the passage of the National Industrial Recovery Act in 1933.
 AFL president William Green decided to begin recruiting unskilled and semi-skilled workers.
 He planned to organize workers at each factory into a temporary "federal labor union" (FLU), whose members would then be divided up amongst the AFL's various craft unions.
 He sent William Collins to Detroit (the center of the automobile industry) to begin the effort.
 Collins was hampered by an insufficiently militant program, a lack of organizing funds, fear of retaliation among the workers, distrust from Black and foreign workers, and strong opposition from the automobile companies.
 By 1935, the majority of members of the FLU had been recruited by militant local activists taking their own initiative at plants outside Michigan.
 These militant local unions opposed the AFL's plan to divide their members into different craft unions.
 They began advocating for the immediate creation of an automobile workers' union covering the entire industry.
 After the Toledo local led an unauthorized but successful strike against General Motors (GM), the AFL caved to pressure and called for a convention.

 The UAW's founding convention began on August 26, 1935 in Detroit.
 The total membership of its constituent unions was 25,769.
 The AFL attempted to keep control of the union by pushing through a charter that denied the rank-and-file the right to elect their own officers.
 Militant local unions quickly managed to overturn that situation, and the struggle alienated the UAW from the AFL leadership.
 The UAW joined John L. Lewis's caucus of industrial unions, the Committee for Industrial Organization, in 1936.
 When the AFL expelled the industrial unions in 1938, it joined the new Congress of Industrial Organizations (CIO).